Recent trends in the payments industry have pointed towards the fact that whoever you are, it’s tough to go it alone and be successful.

 Partnerships in payments aren’t new, but they’re certainly becoming an increasingly important element in eCommerce.
 Whether these partnerships are between merchants and gateway providers, between gateway providers and alternative payment methods, or between alternative payment methods and acquiring banks, the culture of collaboration is fuelling the payments industry’s progress into the future.

-When customer experience is fast, frictionless and secure, they will probably be unaware of the web of partnerships that lies behind the merchant’s checkout page; and this is precisely how all parties involved want it to be.
+When a customer experiences a fast, frictionless and secure online payment system, they will probably be unaware of the web of partnerships that lies behind the merchant’s checkout page; and this is precisely how all parties involved want it to be.
 Customer choice and convenience are the desired outcome when businesses decide to partner up.

 Alternative Payment Methods (APM’s) give customers the flexibility to pay using the method most convenient for them.
-The most widely recognised APM in the UK and the US is PayPal, but were you to ask a Chinese, Dutch or Nigerian person what is the easiest way to purchase online, they would tell you of different payment methods – Alipay, iDeal, Russia.
+The most widely recognised APM in the UK and the US is PayPal, but were you to ask a Dutch, Chinese or Nigerian person what is the easiest way to purchase online, they would tell you of different payment methods – Alipay, iDeal, Qiwi.
 What’s abundantly clear is that, in order to nurture a global customer base, merchants need to offer several different payment methods.

 To do this, they must choose an online payment provider that has existing partnerships with these APM’s.
 Unless collaboration exists between the payments provider and the alternative payment providers, customer choice is limited when it comes to the checkout.